Should Kids Need a Prescription for Melatonin Sleep Aids?

 What Could Change

-Melatonin products for kids would move from the health food aisle to behind the pharmacy counter.
-Parents would need a prescription for any sleep-related use in children under 18.
-This aligns Canada with Australia and Europe, where kids' melatonin already requires a prescription.
+Melatonin for kids under 18 would move from the natural health products aisle to behind the pharmacy counter.
+Parents would need a prescription to buy it.
+This would align Canada with Australia and Europe, where children's melatonin already requires a prescription.

 Key Issues